nawathey/rover/README.md

 # Open issues

-* The videos are encoded in msmpeg4 format, which enables Safari on Mac OS and any browser on Windows to play them, but won't play on iOS devices
+* The motion captured videos are encoded in msmpeg4 format.
+Safari on Mac OS and any browser on Windows can play them, but not an iOS device.
+* Motion capture performance is poor due to Raspberry Pi lack of CPU power, only 2 frames per second maximum.
 * The files under '/log' are not secured, because QuickTime plug-in does not pass cookies when making the request for the avi files.
 That said, the filenames are obscure enought that it'll be hard for anyone to guess and download the images.
+* Should create an installation script so that 'samlu' doesn't have to be hard coded in places.